mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

 Heroku is a popular hosting service that offers free deployment for low volume applications and a sliding pricing model for higher demand applications.
-For the purpose of documentation we will use use Heroku as our deployment target though you may deploy to any host or hosting service of your choice.
+For the purpose of documentation we will use use Heroku as our deployment target though you may deploy to any host or hosting service you choose.

 The following steps have these prerequisites: